 The RGB color space “paints with light”.
 Meaning that, the more color you add, the brighter the color gets.
 Hence, RGB is referred to as an additive color space – more color adds to the brightness of the result.

 RGB images will usually have the file extension PNG.

 RGB vs CMYK: The CMYK color model is for printing

 Printers, of course, use actual, physical pigment to produce a color.
-By mixing different amounts of each color for a printed pixel, it produces the desired color.
+By mixing different amounts of each ink for a printed pixel, it produces the desired color.

 But why are there four colors?
 Simple: When you take a look at the image on the left, you can see that the combination of Cyan, Magenta and Yellow does produce some kind of murky brownish-purple, definitely not true black.
 To get black and shades of gray, you need black ink.

 In CMYK, the more color you add, the darker the result gets – hence, CMYK is referred to as a subtractive color space – more color takes away brightness from the result.

 Color spaces giving you headaches?
 Contact me for help with your thesis cover and layout!